-Revenue under the NicVAX agreement consists of license fees, milestone payments, and payments for contractual services.
+Revenue under the NicVAX agreement consists of license fees and payments for contractual services.
 License fees received are initially recorded as deferred revenue, and are subsequently recognized as revenue ratably over the period of our participation on joint steering committees.
-The joint steering committee related to the NicVAX agreement is currently expected to operate for 190 months from the date of the agreement (or through December 2025).
+The joint steering committee related to the NicVAX agreement was originally expected to operate for 190 months from the date of the agreement (or through December 2025), but now has been dissolved based on the termination of the agreement by GSK.
+On October 24, 2012, we received notification from GSK of the termination of the agreement in its entirety effective December 19, 2012, citing the failures in the Phase III trials as well as the failure of the Dutch combination trial.
+Accordingly, the remaining \$33.5 million in deferred revenue will be recognized in its entirety during the fourth quarter of 2012.